-Fast eye movements are rapid versional (conjugate) eye movements that are under both voluntary and reflex control.
-Examples of voluntary saccades are willed refixations and those in response to command (e.g., "Look to the right . . .
-Look up.").
+Fast eye movements are rapid version (conjugate) eye movements that are under both voluntary and reflex control.
+Examples of voluntary saccades are willed refixations and those in response to command (e.g., 'Look to the right...Look up.'').
 The sudden appearance of a peripheral visual object or an eccentric sound may evoke a reflex saccade in the direction of the stimulus.
-In the natural state, these saccades are usually accompanied by a head movement in the same direction.
+In the natural state, a head movement in the same direction usually accompanies these saccades.
 However, in clinical examinations and in most physiologic experiments, the head is stabilized.